Medicare & Medicaid

 This resource is part of the AMA's Debunking Regulatory Myths series, supporting AMA's practice transformation efforts to provide physicians and their care teams with resources to reduce guesswork and administrative burdens.

-Members of the care team assisting with documentation, including nurses, credentialed medical assistants, or non-credentialed staff members may enter orders in the electronic health record (EHR) under physician direction in a manner consistent with state and institutional policies.
-Additionally, there is no current Medicare EHR incentive program that requires computerized provider order entry (CPOE).
+Members of the care team assisting with documentation, including nurses, credentialed medical assistants (MAs), or non-credentialed staff members may enter orders that are guided and overseen by physicians, in a manner consistent with state regulations.
+Additionally, there is no current Medicare EHR incentive program that requires computerized provider order entry (CPOE).1

-CPOE is the process of electronic entry of physician and advanced practice provider (APP) orders for diagnosis and treatment of patients (e.g., prescription medications, lab and imaging tests, referrals, etc.).
+CPOE is the process of electronic entry of physician and APP orders for diagnosis and treatment of patients (e.g., prescription medications, lab and imaging tests, referrals, etc.).

 We want to hear from you!